 Take a look outside the front of any commercial building in an urban environment.
 Chances are, you’ve been walking past bollards every day.
 These posts are situated by the entrances to buildings to serve as protection from several types of damage from vehicles.
 Some are designed to prevent cars from rubbing up against a building in drive-thrus, while others are intended to stop 60,000-pound trucks from ramming into high-security facilities at 50 miles an hour.
-The requirements for a bollard are specific to the needs of the site, and crash ratings have evolved to address those needs.
+The requirements for a bollard are specific to the needs of the site, and crash ratings and testing standards have evolved to address those needs.

 One of the primary goals of bollards is to protect pedestrians and guests inside a building and on the sidewalk.
 Bollards can prevent vehicles from reaching the building and injuring people.
 They also prevent property damage to the storefront, which can be a significant cost and use of time, and some are designed to cause less harm to the driver.
 Others can stand up to terrorist attacks and intentional destruction.
-To address the differing needs of various sites, crash testing came about so contractors and architects could understand the scope of the security devices they were purchasing.
-Since then, crash testing has become a regulated part of purchasing vehicle security devices and can help you make the right buying choice.
+To address the differing needs of various sites, crash performance testing came about so contractors and architects could understand the scope of the security devices they were purchasing.
+Since then, performance testing has become a regulated part of purchasing vehicle security devices and can help you make the right buying choice.

 The History of Crash Rated Bollards